WELCOME! Find what you need

 how to teach multiplication and long division standard algorithm

-Visual Strategies to Simplify Multiplication and Long Division
+Visual Strategies to Simplify Long Multiplication and Division

 Understanding the Visual Organizers